mozilla/jira-bugzilla-integration/README.md

      - go to your Jira project and open `Project Settings`, then `People`.
      - Select `Add People` and search for `Jira Automation`.
 If two are listed select the one with the green logo
      - From the `Roles` drop down select `Bots`.
 Click `Add 1 person`.
-     - Add these permission for the bot
+     - Add these permissions for the bot

      ```
         "ADD_COMMENTS",